kuangyujing/git-windows-minimal/README.md

 # git-windows-minimal
 A minimal git distribution for Windows

+## Project Status
+**This project is no longer maintained.
+Please install Github Desktop for Windows.**

 ## Details
 `git-windows-minimal` includes all git related commands.
 But it does not come with terminal emulator.